stayuniverse/oliver1003/README.md

 - 👋 Hi, I’m @oliver1003
-I am a Senior software engineer with 7+ years of experience in JavaScript, TypeScript and PHP.
+I am a Senior software engineer with 7+ years of experience in JavaScript, TypeScript, PHP, and Python.

 - 👀
 I have worked with many languages and frameworks, currently excited about React, Next.js, Vue.js, Nuxt for the frontend and Node.js, Express and Laravel for the backend.